compling-potsdam/misc-courses/syllabi/ss23-nlu-lit.md

 - A recent talk of mine, "[NLP Use and Language Use: Toward Artificial Language Users?](https://clp.ling.uni-potsdam.de/talks/index.html#lithme)" that uses the same setup (comparing different ways language can come into the world).
 If you feel like listening to another 70 minutes of me talking.
 - Bender, E. M., Gebru, T., McMillan-Major, A., & Shmitchell, S. (2021).
 On the Dangers of Stochastic Parrots: Can Language Models Be Too Big ?
 In Conference on Fairness, Accountability, and Transparency (FAccT ’21), March 3–10, 2021, Virtual Event, Canada (Vol. 1).
 Association for Computing Machinery.
 - Jeremy Wanderer (2008), Robert Brandom.
 McGill-Queen's University Press.
 Chapter 1: Parrots.
+- [Last year's edition](https://github.com/compling-potsdam/misc-courses/blob/master/syllabi/ss22-nlu-lit.md) of this class, with a slightly different reading list, focussing a bit more on evaluation.
+Still very relevant marterial.

 #### Technical Background

 Here are some recent articles that may help you get up to speed with the technical background:

-- Mark Riedl, [https://mark-riedl.medium.com/a-very-gentle-introduction-to-large-language-models-without-the-hype-5f67941fa59e](A Very Gentle Introduction to Large Language Models without the Hype); a nice introduction article
+- Mark Riedl, [A Very Gentle Introduction to Large Language Models without the Hype](https://mark-riedl.medium.com/a-very-gentle-introduction-to-large-language-models-without-the-hype-5f67941fa59e); a nice introduction article
 - Stephen Wolfram, [What is ChatGPT Doing... and Why Does it Work?](https://writings.stephenwolfram.com/2023/02/what-is-chatgpt-doing-and-why-does-it-work/); a longer introduction, a little less hype-free
-- Sebastian Raschka, [https://magazine.sebastianraschka.com/p/understanding-large-language-models](Understanding Large Language Models); a collection of resources
+- Sebastian Raschka, [Understanding Large Language Models](https://magazine.sebastianraschka.com/p/understanding-large-language-models); a collection of resources

 ### 01 - Phenomenology: Public Perception, Stunned Researchers, Panicking Rationalists <a name="phen"></a>